oliviermartin7/LidarForFuel/README.md

 # lidarForFuel

 This README aims to describe how to use a set of tools to implement the method outlined in the paper [Unlocking the potential of Airborne LiDAR for direct assessment of fuel bulk density and load distributions for wildfire hazard mapping](https://www.sciencedirect.com/science/article/pii/S0168192324004544).
-This approach has evolved since the paper and much more validation have been done as well as new mthod for deriving fuel metrics.
+This approach has evolved since the paper and much more validation have been done as well as new methods for deriving fuel metrics.
 Contact the authors for more information.

 ## Install LidarForFuel